Portion/Yield:Makes 40 - 50

 - 350g icing sugar

 - 1tsp peppermint extract

-- 250g 70% dark chocolate, chopped into small pieces
+- 250g dark chocolate (at least 70% cocoa solids), chopped into small pieces